Path-Check/paper-cred/SPECIFICATION.md

 Date: Feb 26, 2021<br/>

 # Purpose
-This document describes the format and data fields to PathCheck's Verifiable Credential QR Codes for the off-line vaccination user journey.
+This document describes the format to compress Verifiable Credentials into QR Codes.

-# Introduction

-This specification creates 4 signed QR Codes to manage the user journey.
-The separate QR Codes are intended to decouple the health information (PHI) and personally identifiable information (PII) as well as separate vaccination eligibility verification from the excecution of it.

 ## Terms and Definitions

 For the purposes of brevity, this document refers to the following terms which are defined as follows:
 1. **HOLDER**: The **HOLDER** is the party who has been or will be vaccinated, and is holding a pre-printed vaccination credential card.
 1. **ISSUER**: The **ISSUER** is the party who delivers the vaccine and credential to a **HOLDER**.